-As any small business owner will tell you, holiday sales either make or break their bottom line.
-In fact, for some retailers, the holidays represent nearly 30 percent of their total yearly sales, according to the National Retail Federation.
-With the 2018 holiday season featuring 32 days – the longest possible period – between Thanksgiving and Christmas, now is the time for small businesses to prepare for the booming season ahead.
+As any small business owner will tell you, holiday sales can make or break their bottom line.
+In fact, for some retailers, the holidays represent nearly 30% of their total yearly sales, according to the National Retail Federation.

-In fact, some 40 percent of shoppers begin their holiday gift purchasing in October.
-Retailers can meet this demand by offering special deals – both online and in-store – on key holiday gifts, such as toys, electronics, and apparel.
+In fact, some 40% of shoppers begin their holiday gift purchases in October.
+Retailers can meet this demand by offering special deals – both online and in-store – on key holiday gifts, such as toys, electronics and apparel.

-According to Visual Thesaurus, the day after Thanksgiving came to be known as Black Friday in the early 1960s, when Philadelphia police officers used it as a negative term to describe the city's holiday shopping traffic jams.
+According to Visual Thesaurus, the day after Thanksgiving came to be known as Black Friday in the early 1960s when Philadelphia police officers used it as a negative term to describe the city's holiday shopping traffic jams.
 The name stuck, and in the '80s, businesses put a positive spin on Black Friday by rebranding it as a day for stores to "get back in the black."
-[Check out the best Black Friday deals for small businesses in 2018.]

 Small Business Saturday

 Small Business Saturday is all about celebrating local merchants.
-Started by American Express during the 2010 holiday season, this sale day encourages consumers to "shop small" and give independent retailers a fighting chance in between the huge Black Friday and Cyber Monday sales of larger competitors.
+Started by American Express during the 2010 holiday season, this sale day encourages consumers to "shop small," giving independent retailers a fighting chance in between the huge Black Friday and Cyber Monday sales of larger competitors.

-Small Business Saturday is typically geared toward promoting brick-and-mortar retailers, and it continues to grow in consumer recognition with 108 million shoppers spending $12.9 billion at small businesses across the country last year, according to a survey released by American Express and the National Federation of Independent Business.
-[Are you ready for the holidays?
-Check out these 5 Small Business Saturday Survival Tips.]
+Small Business Saturday is typically geared toward brick-and-mortar retailers, and it continues to grow in consumer recognition, with 108 million shoppers spending $12.9 billion at small businesses across the country in 2017, according to a survey by American Express and the National Federation of Independent Business.

 About a decade ago, e-commerce businesses began noticing that sales increased on the Monday after Thanksgiving, when most Americans are back to work after the long weekend.
-In 2005, a marketing team at Shop.org, a branch of the National Retail Federation, officially coined the term "Cyber Monday," and by 2010, it had become the biggest online shopping day of the year.
+A marketing team at Shop.org, a branch of the National Retail Federation, officially coined the term "Cyber Monday" in 2005, and by 2010, it had become the biggest online shopping day of the year.

 Retailers that sell exclusively online love to run sales on Cyber Monday, but those that have brick-and-mortar and e-commerce operations can also take advantage of this shopping day.
 Travel deals have become a big part of Cyber Monday, with airlines and travel sites offering bargain flights, and hotels and cruise lines promoting extra amenities and discounted packages.